viniciusCornieri/bootcamp-rocketseat/module02/README.md

 ##### 4.2.3 Creating App Database

-Create gobarber database.
+Create goBarber database.
 All tables and database structures will be created by our app.

 #### 4.3 Docker commands